craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 When you deal Damage with this Weapon, you apply one stack of the 'Bleeding' [[Condition]].

 #### Dense
-When you hit with this Weapon, you may choose to deal half damage
+When you hit with this Weapon, you may choose to deal half damage.
+If you do, make an

 # Example Weapons
 ## Historical Examples